 A layer of frozen liquid can develop on the indoor coils, which drips onto the floor as it thaws.
 If you come across this, turn off your air conditioner without delay to stop from killing the compressor.
 The evaporator coil can freeze because of reduced airflow.
 To avoid this, replace your filter before it becomes dirty.
 If that doesn’t repair the trouble, the refrigerant is likely low or additional service is required.
 You’ll need a pro HVAC technician like one from Service Experts Heating & Air Conditioning to check the charge and repair any leaks.

 Our Experts Can Handle All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, Service Experts Heating & Air Conditioning can set things right.
 We’ll diagnose and service your air conditioner, getting it back to operating again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to ensure outstanding repairs.
+Our technicians are highly trained, knowledgeable and ACE-certified to ensure outstanding repairs.
 We have complete confidence in our service—in fact, we uphold everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even advise a headache-free membership plan.
 This can help you discover AC troubles ahead of time so you can stop later repairs while keeping your home cooler.